nestjs/docs.nestjs.com/content/openapi/other-features.md

 The `SwaggerModule` provides a way to support multiple specifications.
 In other words, you can serve different documentation, with different UIs, on different endpoints.

 To support multiple specifications, your application must be written with a modular approach.
-The `createDocument()` method takes in a 3rd argument, `extraOptions`, which is an object with a the property `include`.
-The `include` property has a value which is an array of modules.
+The `createDocument()` method takes a 3rd argument, `extraOptions`, which is an object with a property named `include`.
+The `include` property takes a value which is an array of modules.

 You can setup multiple specifications support as shown below: